Echo

 |

-This week Echo reporters asked the public and an expert to explain hydrofracking.
+This week Echo reporters asked the public and an expert to explain the greatest threat to the Great Lakes.

-This week Echo reporters asked the public and an expert why it’s important to buy local food.
+This week Echo reporters asked the public and an expert to explain the greatest threat to the Great Lakes.

-This week Echo reporters asked the public and an expert what the difference is between climate and weather.
+This week Echo reporters asked the public and an expert to explain lake effect snow.